Join the Tinkering Workroom

 Registration

-Registration for this Workroom and for the waiting list is now closed.
-Don't forget to check out our other Workrooms and make sure you are signed up to receive news on Ecsite's events!Events
+This Workroom has now ended.
+Check out our main Workrooms page for other Workrooms and make sure you are signed up to receive news on Ecsite's events, as more will be coming in the autumn.Events

 In the first session of the Workroom we'll get to know each other, try an open-ended activity designed for online tinkering workshops and discuss how the pandemic has changed and complicated tinkering projects, programmes and environments both online and in-person.